arrow-left

 Learn how to complete an AWS integration in the Apono UI

 Apono offers AWS users a simple way to centralize cloud management through our platform.
-Through a single integration, you can manage multiple AWS services across various accounts and organizations.
+Through a single integration, you can manage multiple AWS services across various Accounts and Organizations.

-Apono connector installed in your AWS account
+• installed in your AWS Account

-To sync and manage access to EC2 servers, make sure you add the AmazonSSMManagedInstanceCore
+• To sync and manage access to EC2 servers, make sure you add the AmazonSSMManagedInstanceCore policy to the connector's IAM role

 You can also use the steps below to integrate with Apono using Terraform.